Visiting the Zona Arqueológica Palenque, in the State of Chiapas, Mexico with updated entrance fees for 2026.

 The driver will stop next to the Palenque Site Museum “Alberto Ruz Lhuillier”, where you need to buy your tickets.

-It is NOT 4 km as some put on Google Maps.
-I walked it, in 16 minutes, despite the intense heat and humidity and also that 2 days previously, I had received my first Covid shot, which laid me out for 2 days.
+Someone added on Google Maps that it’s a 4 km walk.
+It is most definitely not that, as I walked it in 16 minutes, despite the intense heat and humidity and also that 2 days previously, I had received my first COVID shot, which laid me out for 2 days.